 The number of diesel-powered machinery to be used at the site is subject to site conditions and detailed construction methods.
 It is noted however that the works will be phased and there would be no population intake within any of the six phases of the residential development until the construction works of all phases are completed.
-According to the Air Pollution Control (Fuel Restriction) Regulations, liquid fuel with a sulphur content of less than 0.005% by weight should be used.
-Under the effects of the two regulations, emissions of gaseous pollutants from the operation of on-site diesel-powered mechanical equipment are considered to be minimal.
+According to the Air Pollution Control (Fuel Restriction) Regulations, liquid fuel with a sulphur content of less than 0.001% by weight should be used.
+Under the effects of the two regulations, emissions of PM and gaseous pollutants from the operation of on-site diesel-powered mechanical equipment would be controlled.